- Common uses

 - weight loss

 Some side effects can be serious.
 If you experience any of these symptoms, call your doctor immediately or get emergency medical treatment:

-- fatigue, easy bruising, fever, bone pain, or paleness
+- fatigue, easy bruising, fever, bone pain, or pale skin

 - unusual bleeding

 - shortness of breath

 Tazemetostat may cause an increased risk of developing cancer.
 Talk to your doctor about the risks of taking this medication.

 Tazemetostat may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ([WEB]) or by phone (1-800-332-1088).